 Our sportive and technical successes show our ability to be a top player within a sport where technological challenges are combined with the expert knowledge of engineers, drivers and technicians to deliver cutting edge solutions.

 Yves Weerts en Vincent Vosse are the owners of the team while Kathleen Schurmans and Vincent Vosse run the team on a daily basis as a co-CEO team.
-Pascal Weerst is president of the board.
+Pascal Weerts is president of the board.

 President of the board